daikazu/laravel-go/readme.md

 TALL stack.
 It helps you set up some view folder organization and a few sensible packages to get you started.
 Not to mention a sweet page build artisan command.

+The idea behind this package is to install, use, and then remove

 So what are you waiting for, get GOing!

 Feel free to give input and suggestions to our [discussion board](https://github.com/daikazu/laravel-go/discussions).